bbonev/eoip/README.md

 Userland control utilities
 --------------------------

-##### A simple control utility to create tunnels is included with following formats:
+##### `eoip` - eoip tunnel management utility

-   - to create new eoip tunnel interface
+- to create new eoip tunnel interface:

 `eoip <if-name> <tunnel-id> <src-address> <dst-address>`

-   - to list existing eoip tunnels
+- to list existing eoip tunnels:

 `eoip list`

-A patch to iproute2 to make this built-in is coming soon
+Next step is to make a patch for iproute2 to include eoip